 Button Maker Online from Dynamic Drive allows you to create and customize your own buttons, then download and use them in your designs.
 You can pretty much customize everything from colors, borders, size and even has some transparency options.
 You can preview the buttons before using them.

-This one is very similar to the first, only you create the menus in another way: by choosing your style from several dropdown lists.
+This one is very similar to the first, only you: by choosing your style from several dropdown lists.
 It’s pretty much the same it only depends which one you are more comfortable working with.

 Font Tester is an incredible tool which lets you preview different fonts, so that you won’t have to insert them into your CSS file and customize them there.
 Just customize the fonts on this web page and when you find the perfect one, get the code and use it!
 There are so many options I don’t even know where to begin.
 There’s line height, text decoration, text transform, font weight, word spacing, font stretch, white space, unicode bidi and many, many others.
 Just go an give it a try, you will fall in love with it.